Jiahao004/CapsuleGNN/README.md

 sklearn

 ## How to use
-the runnable file is the main.py file, Capsule GNN model is defined in model.py, and a trainer method is defined in trainer.py for model training and testing
+the runnable file is the main.py file, Capsule GNN model is defined in model.py, and a trainer method is defined in trainer.py for model training and testing.